thegreatgramblinham/i3wm-config/README.md

 sudo apt install xinit
 ```

-Go ahead and grab the utilities package too if it's not already installed.
-We'll need this later for display configuration:
+Go ahead and grab some utilities packages too if it's not already installed.
+We'll need this later for configuration:
 ```
-sudo apt x11-xserver-utils
+sudo apt install x11-xserver-utils sudo apt install xinput
 ```

 Now we can install i3wm itself: